What is cervicitis?

 What are the complications of cervicitis?

-Cervicitis is caused by organisms that can move up into the uterus and fallopian tubes if not treated.
+The organisms that cause cervicitis can move up into the uterus and fallopian tubes if not treated.
 This can cause pelvic inflammatory disease (PID).
 PID can lead to infertility and peritonitis, a life-threatening infection.
 The organisms can also be passed to sexual partners who can develop serious complications.

 - Cervicitis is an irritation or infection of the cervix.

-- It is often caused by any of a number of sexually transmitted infections.
+- It is often caused by a number of sexually transmitted infections or vaginal infections, such as bacterial vaginosis.

-- Symptoms may include purulent discharge, pelvic pain, bleeding between periods or after sexual intercourse, or urinary problems.
+- Symptoms may include discharge that contains pus, pelvic pain, bleeding between periods or after sexual intercourse, or urinary problems.

-- If untreated, the organisms causing cervicitis may move up into the uterus and fallopian tubes, causing pelvic inflammatory disease.
+- If untreated, the organisms causing cervicitis may move up into the uterus and fallopian tubes.
+This can cause pelvic inflammatory disease.

 - Treatment for cervicitis includes antibiotics and the treatment of sexual partners.